How do I begin my involvement with the AAVSO?

 How do I contribute financially to the AAVSO to support its programs and work?

-Information on Donations may be found here.
+Information on Donations may be found here

 How do I get started with variable star observing?

 The best way to start is to download and read one of our free observing manuals depending on your interest and available equipment.
 We also offer a variety of online courses.
 Additionally, AAVSO members can request a mentor to help them along.
+AAVSO also partnered with Ball State University's Brown Planetarium, and the International Planetarium Society, to bring you a featured variable star of the month.
+Each featured variable is presented with an interactive video, a star finder and comparison chart, and observation guide with tips for the beginner.

 How do I find out what equipment I need to observe?